 Frieze London is one of the few fairs to focus only on contemporary art and living artists.
 The exhibiting galleries represent the most exciting contemporary galleries working today.
 The focus on living artists is also evident in the critically acclaimed Frieze Projects’ programme.
 The fair presents a curated programme of talks, artists’ commissions and film projects, many of which are interactive or performative and encourage visitors to engage with art and artists directly.

 Unlike most other fairs, Frieze London is housed in a bespoke temporary structure, which is located in Regent’s Park and benefits from having a natural light source, avoiding the atmosphere of a trade show, thus making the fair both lively and energetic.

+London-based creative design consultancy Universal Design Studio are the appointed architectural team for Frieze London 2014.
 Since its first year Frieze London has also been fortunate enough to work with a series of talented architects: David Adjaye, Jamie Fobert and Caruso St John, who are well known for their work on museums and art galleries.
 The architects’ brief is to make the fair an inviting and unique experience.
 Each year there are eye-catching changes to the design, décor, entrance and spaces such as restaurants and cafes.
 The architects have the opportunity to experiment and this adds to the experience of the fair.

 Frieze London released sales figures following the first three fairs.
 However, the Directors came to regard such results to be misleading and inaccurate, as many sales are completed post-fair, and many galleries choose to keep their sales figures private.
 From 2006 the fair has not released sales figures.
 Whilst the fair is a commercial venture, the fair equally relies on the relationships with collectors and curators made by participating galleries at the fair.